philc/book-notes/philosophy/a guide to the good life - william irvine.md

 * "Musonious observes that the time and energy people expend on illicit love affairs far outweighs the time and energy it would take them, as practicing Stoics, to develop the self-control required to avoid such affairs."
-* Having a philosophy of life reduces the effort required to make life's decisions
-  * "It is, after all, hard to know what to choose when you aren't really sure what you want."
 * The reward for practicing Stoicism is the ability to frequently take delight in the world around us.

 ## The decline of Stoicism (chap 20)

-* Argues Christianity promoted many of the same values of Stoicism and crowded out Stoicism.
+* Argues that Stoicism was crowded out by Christianity, because Christianity promotes the same values as Stoicism.
-* "The Stoics understood that there is at best a loose connection between our external circumstances and how happy we are.
-In particular, it is entirely possible for someone banished to a desolate island to be happier than someone living a life of luxury."

 ## Practicing Stoicism (chap 22)

 * Start with negative visualization.
 Upon completing, you are left only with gratitude for what you have.
-* Having dark thoughts about a person when you can't openly confront them:
-  * "Instead I find myself having black thoughts about him.
-Again, these feelings of anger are
-    pointless: they disturb me but have no impact at all on the person at whom I am angry.
+* Having dark thoughts about a person when you can't openly confront them: "these feelings of anger are pointless: they disturb me but have no impact at all on the person at whom I am angry.
 Indeed, if anything, they serve to compound the harm he does me.
 What a waste!"
 * Practicing yoga can be a good vehicle for voluntary discomfort.
 * Proactively looking for situations to practice stoic techniques:
   * "I like to engage in activities, such as competitive rowing, that give me butterflies simply so